RaiderSpace/Moon/contact/index.md

 You can email Mr. Kent at kent@funtonschools.org

-Piero's working on a submission form, but right now, hes trying to have the site not lose it's marbles.
+Piero says that hes working on a submission form, but right now, hes trying to have the site not lose it's marbles.